 In the 19th century surgery was very dangerous with a very high mortality.
 The nearest to an anaesthetic was to give the patient a bottle of rum before an amputation.
 It was a “smash and grab” as the patient could die from the shock.
 Surgeons would pride themselves on their speed.
 They wore their blood-stained frock coats as a badge of pride to indicate their experience.
 Trauma was not the only risk.
 Sepsis after operations was common.
 Pasteur’s work on micro-organisms influenced Joseph Lister (1827-1912).
 He experimented with dressings soaked in phenol, also called carbolic acid.
 It is an effective antiseptic but a rather nasty chemical.
 He experimented with hand-washing, sterilising instruments and spraying phenol in a fine mist over the wound whilst operating.
 The results were very good.

 Since then we have moved from antiseptic surgery to aseptic surgery, using clean instruments, gloves and clean environments rather than antiseptics.
 Joseph Lister and colleagues used surgical gloves and gowns but these were not so much to protect the patient from infection as to protect their hands and clothes from the carbolic acid.
-73 Gowns, gloves and clothing Even in the 1920 gloves were not always changed between patients.
-74 Science Museum, surgery The Science Museum gives an interesting history of surgery.
+Even in the 1920 gloves were not always changed between patients.
+The Science Museum gives an interesting history of surgery.
 Both the website and the museum are well worth a visit.
 I have removed the links to the website as they frequently change.

 It is said that when a layperson is to have an operation he asks who the surgeon will be but a doctor in a similar position will ask who the anaesthetist will be.
 The failure to understand the pivotal role of the anaesthetist is well illustrated in the black comedy MASH about a mobile army surgical unit in the Korean War.
 Surgery is performed by four eccentric but wonderfully able surgeons whilst the anaesthetic for all four of them is provided by just two people, neither of whom is even medically qualified.
 They are the padre and Klinger, the transvestite corporal who is trying to work his ticket home with a psychiatric discharge.
 Some modern television series give the impression that hospitals are staffed by surgeons with the occasional anaesthetist and no one has even heard of a physician.
 The portrayal of hospitals in films and television shows a lot of dramatic licence.